MetaMask/metamask-docs/snaps/learn/about-snaps/files.md

 ## Configuration file

-The Snap configuration file, `snap.config.js` or `snap.config.ts`, should be placed in the project root directory.
+The Snap configuration file, `snap.config.js` or `snap.config.ts`, must be placed in the project root directory.
 You can override the default values of the
 [Snaps configuration options](../../reference/cli/options.md) by specifying them in the